cmdalbem/portfolio/src/pages/additional-cards/index.md

 ![](./concepttests.png)
 ``` -->

-# Extending audiences & benefits
+## Extending audiences & benefits

 Although for most of the development process we've been targeting our Core audience, recent business developments enabled us to also extend it new strategic segments: Under 18 and Premium.
-This led to some last minute tweaks to make sure the experience continue cohesive, but at the same time that it communicated what was most important to each audience.
+This led to some last minute changes in designs to make sure the experience continue cohesive, but at the same time that it communicated what was most important to each audience.

 ```grid|1
 ![](./plastic2.png)